carpentries/instructor-training/learners/checkout.md

 including the ability to contribute to other open-source projects!
 However, we understand that there are many reasons why trainees may wish to avoid engaging on GitHub.
 That's ok!

-If you do not use GitHub, you may submit your lesson contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
+If you do not use GitHub, you may submit your contribution via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeMBOj5Rdh8Mgk0ebRbeRyHhGHKbItdft6avWuEzmeg8CgWbA/viewform).
 A Carpentries Core Team member will create an issue based on the relevant repository, and will send you a link so that you may view any responses.

 :::::::::::::::::::::::::::::::::::::::::  callout